alternate URL for this web page: http://pilgrimsandpalatines.vze.com

 Genealogical and historical articles that I have authored have been published in various journals, including the New England Historical and Genealogical Register, The Genealogist, The Palatine Immigrant, The Winegar Tree, Ellis Cousins Newsletter, the Concordia Historical Institute Quarterly, Lutheran Quarterly, Lutheran Synod Quarterly, and the Lutheran Sentinel.
 My work has also been referenced or cited in More Palatine Families (by Henry Z Jones), Even More Palatine Families (by Henry Z Jones and Lewis Bunker Rohrbach), Rohrbach Genealogy, Volume V: Johannes Rohrbach of New York 1710 (by Lewis Bunker Rohrbach), Lasher Lineage (by Eileen Lasher Powers), and Mayflower Families Through Five Generations, Volume 22: William Bradford (by Ann Smith Lainhart and Robert S. Wakefield).
 I have served as a speaker or presenter for numerous local and regional genealogical societies, and at the New England Regional Genealogical Conference (on two occasions) and the Palatines to America National Conference (on two occasions).
-I am a member of the Arizona Council of Professional Genealogists, of Palatines to America, of the Slovak Heritage & Folklore Society International, and of the Governor William Bradford Compact, and the General Society of Mayflower Descendants.
+I am a member of the Arizona Council of Professional Genealogists, of Palatines to America, and of the Governor William Bradford Compact, and the General Society of Mayflower Descendants.

 SAMPLES OF MY WORK:

 + The Balint / Balyi Family of Záhor, Slovakia, and The Meglisz / Meglész Family of Lekárovce, Slovakia: A Family History and Research Narrative